peter343/Gym-Reminder/README.md

 <b>WHAT IT OUTPUTS</b>

-After the user is asked if they went to the gym or not, the program will display various windows depending on which buttons the user presses. *WARNING Gym-Reminder currently has explicit language as a possible output.
-The messages displayed were for my own entertainment.
-Use at your own risk!*
+After the user is asked if they went to the gym or not, the program will display various windows depending on which buttons the user presses.

 <b>FUTURE PLANS</b>